Last Updated on February 16, 2026 by George Pavlopoulos

 Tsigouri

 Tsigouri is the closest beach to the Chora.
 The water was crystal clear, and it wasn’t as crowded as I expected.
 There is a beach bar in the middle of the beach if you need water, coffee, or cocktails.
 To reach Tsigouri from Chora, all you have to do is follow the path that starts from the main street.
-It’s a ten-minute walk down to the beach, but be prepared for 5-10 minutes extra on the way back because the path is steep.
+It’s a ten-minute walk down to the beach, but be prepared for an extra 5-10 minutes on the way back because the path is steep.

 Psili Ammos